AdventureLookup/AdventureLookup/README.md

 </VirtualHost>
 ```

+For more information about server configuration, checkout the [Symfony guide on server config](https://symfony.com/doc/current/setup/web_server_configuration.html).
+Also, adjust adjust `/etc/apache2/conf-enabled/security.conf` to make Apache production-ready.

+### Permissions

+Make sure to read the [Symfony guide on permissions](https://symfony.com/doc/current/setup/file_permissions.html) if you run into permission problems.

+## MySQL

-Also make sure to run `mysql_secure_installation` and adjust `/etc/apache2/conf-enabled/security.conf`!
+Make sure to run `mysql_secure_installation`.
+Adjust port, username, host and password in `app/config/parameters.yml`.

 # Tools used